hudec117/sf-user-perm-report/README.md

 ## Usage

-Navigate to any user detail record in Classic or Lightning and click the "Open Permission Report" button next to the "Change Password" button.
+Navigate to any user detail record in Classic or Lightning and click the "Open Permission Report" button next to the "View Summary" button.

 ## Screenshots